movementkitchen/website/src/pages/courses-workshops/index.md

 * Parkour for Mums - playful outdoor movement workshop

-Register your interest to be notified when the courses start and get special early bird prices.
+Register your interest to be notified when the courses start.

 ## What if you miss a session in a course

 You can make up one session you missed in the next term for free, if there is space.
 For every next one you will need to pay the regular drop-in price which is £30 for the workshops and £20 for the exercise classes.

 Another option would be to book a 1 hour private where we would go through the bits that you missed.
 I could give you a 20% discount on the regular price.

 We are slowly building up complexity as each week is dedicated to developing a different motor skill and adding it to the previous ones.
 I really want to make sure that everyone fully benefits from the course, so if you miss more than two sessions it might make more sense to re-book the whole course in the next term or once you are ready to commit.